srdc/cds-hooks-example-lipid/README.md

 There are two services:

-1. CDS Discovery Service: The discovery endpoint is always available at {baseUrl}/cds-services.
+I) CDS Discovery Service: The discovery endpoint is always available at {baseUrl}/cds-services.
 For example, if the baseUrl is http://app.srdc.com.tr/cds-demo, you can call via:

 ```
 GET http://app.srdc.com.tr/cds-demo/cds-services